Output predicates

 Status predicates should be prefferred when possible.
 If output predicates are used, the more

-specific predicates (eg --retry-if-stdout-contains
+specific predicates (eg --retry-if-stdout-contains vs --retry-if-contains) should be preferred.

 Regular expression syntax